wpgodspeed/wp-godspeed/README.md

 WP Godspeed is an instant bolt-on CDN plugin for WordPress.

-It makes your site load really fast, by offloading static resources (such as images, audio/video, archives, etc.) to the CDN.
+WP Godspeed makes your site load really fast, by offloading static resources (such as images, audio/video, archives, etc.) to your site's very own lightning fast global CDN.

 While most caching plugins will enable the use of a CDN, WP Godspeed is the CDN service.
 It's super easy to setup & use on all of your WordPress sites, with a one click setup process.